 5 Little-Known Factors that Could Affect Your Study Habits

-The best way, as you can imagine, is to develop strong, disciplined study habits that help keep you on top of your assignments, let you finish and understand the reading, write brilliant papers and ace your tests.
-It’s your study habits that will get you through your business administration program, and not your charm.
+The best way to overcome these factors is to develop strong, disciplined study habits that will keep you on top of your assignments, learn and understand course material, write brilliant papers, and ace your tests.
+So what are the factors that are seriously affecting your study habits and hurting your academic performance?
+Take a look at the top five listed below.

 You might be raising your eyebrows at this one, but we’re serious.
 You can’t control the weather, but you can be aware of how it affects you and your study habits both positively and negatively.
 On sunny days, it’s easy to be in a positive, happy mood.
 But on those sunshiny days when you’re sitting in a classroom, your desire to go out and play and have fun might be high.
 On a gloomy, rainy day, time can sometimes feel like it’s slipping away—and with it, your study hours.
 You also might have a strong desire to curl up in front of the TV and wait for the sun to come back out.

 It’s not just your emotions that can be affected by the weather.
 Bad weather, horrible road conditions, or delayed buses can screw up your whole schedule.
 Once your schedule gets messed up, it’s easy to get overwhelmed, frustrated, or angry.
 Plus, you might fall behind on homework, reading, or studying.
 That bad attitude might make your willingness to study or do homework nonexistent.

 When you’re planning and arranging your day, make sure you account for the weather.
 This will help you stay on top of homework, papers, tests, and other deadlines too.
 If it’s going to be rainy, plan ahead for traffic and poor road conditions.
 You might also want to include some downtime on both sunny and rainy days.
 That way you can have some playtime before you sit down to study.